james-bui/friendly-hickory/products/eagle-brand-medicated-oil-1-dozen.md

 ---
 layout: product
 id: eagle-oil
-title: Eagle Brand Medicated Oil (1 dozen, 24ml)
+title: Eagle Brand Medicated Oil - 風油精 (1 dozen, 24ml)
 description: 'This green oil is the go-to pain reliever for many families.
 Especially popular in Vietnam, family members typically gift these green bottles of medicated oil when they return home for a visit.
 This green oil can provide relief for minor